Main Walk: 19¾ km (12.3 miles). Five hours 5 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 9 hours.

 You could skip most of this section by turning right onto the High Street, soon passing the Bull pub; the main route rejoins from Pickmoss Lane on the left in 200m.
 If you take this short cut (saving 700m), continue the directions at [•] below.

 If you want to abandon the walk (Otford station is 500m away) take the left-hand path and go past the south side of the church.
-Head east through the churchyard and along an enclosed tarmac path to the station car park.
-The platform on the near side is for trains to London.
+Head east through the churchyard and then along an enclosed tarmac path to the station car park.
+Platform 1 on the near side is for trains to London.